Elementary Music Lessons to Start the Year Fresh – January 2025

 Look for Ways to SIMPLIFY and STREAMLINE

-Less is more when you choose FEWER more EFFECTIVE activities.
-Spend more time teaching and practicing those activities so your students can perform them independently.
-Use “add-on activities” to keep lessons fresh and students engaged.
+Less is more when you teach FEWER more EFFECTIVE activities.
+Choose a few highly effective activities and focus on quality over quantity.
+Spend more time teaching and practicing these activities so students can perform them independently.
+Use “add-on” activities to keep lessons fresh and keep students engaged.

 What’s in this post?
 Click to open the Table of Contents